SamS709/reinforcement_learning_series/1/README.md

 And my implementation of the q learning algorithm using python at :

 You will find 2 folders here:
-- `video_code, which code is explained in the implementation video above.`
+- `video_code`, which code is explained in the implementation video above.
-- `advanced_code, which is an evolution of this code with more features explained below` There are two important files:
+- `advanced_code`, which is an evolution of this code with more features explained below There are two important files:
 - `Env.py`
 - `Trainer.py`